FIFA World Cup 2026 Group C Schedule

 How to Watch Group C Matches Live

 The FIFA World Cup 2026 match schedule remains the best live reference for Group C because kickoff windows are split across several cities and the final day is simultaneous.
 In the United States, FOX and FS1 carry English-language television coverage, while Telemundo holds Spanish rights.
-For channel and streaming details across markets, use the official broadcast guide.
+For channel and streaming details across markets, use the official broadcast coverage.

 Frequently Asked Questions